umairahnasuha/Group7_Project1_SAD_2025202/README.md

 ---

-## 💡 Future Improvements
-- Add video conferencing feature
-- AI-based study recommendations
-- Mobile application version

----

 ## 📜 License
-This project is for academic purposes under **SECD2613 System Analysis and Design**.
+This project is developed for academic purposes under
+**SECD2613 – System Analysis and Design**